THIS ARTICLE APPLIES TO ALL CHILDREN’S BOOK MANUSCRIPTS – INCLUDING PICTURE BOOKS.

 I’ll cover paper submissions first, then electronic submissions.

 While everyone has different opinions on what a query letter is and what it looks like, I will summarize what I do.
 The method I use is pretty common.
 Pretty boring.
-[But it works.
-Read post, my first query letter.
+But it works.
+Read my post, My First Query Letter.
 This post applies to both editor and agent query letters.

 You’ve come to the spot where we’re going to learn everything that could be in a submission package you put together for an agent or editor.
-If you’ve had a look through CWIM, the CBC member list, or other publications, you’ve probably heard the words listed above before.
+If you had a look through CWIM, CBC member list, or other publications, you’ve probably heard the words listed above before.
 And guess what?
 People will give you different definitions of these terms all the time.
 It’s completely crazy.
 BUT I will tell you how C LIU defines everything.
+I hope it will make sense to you, too.

 Submission guidelines can be found in many places…